 Many questions can be answered with the same underlying SQL.
 Make it easier to browse other people's queries by having them in one place and with reasonable comments.
 We see a lot of people tweaking a query by changing a

 where clause to use a different customer ID or log line.
 If you're using data from another analytics service, many provide starter queries.
 Here are a few: Amplitude, Google Analytics, Segment, and Snowplow.

 Learn some SQL

 SQL isn't that hard to learn.
 We joke that you can double your salary by learning how

 JOIN works.
-We recommend Udemy's online SQL course or if you prefer in person, check out General Assembly's SQL bootcamp, or come to a Wagon hosted course.
+We recommend Udemy's online SQL course or if you prefer in person, check out General Assembly's SQL bootcamp.